 It’s quite astounding to see many investors getting swayed by a wave of stock market volatility.
-Stock markets are similar to your ping-pong game, it’s quite obvious that the stocks will keep oscillating back and forth.
+Stock markets in India are similar to your ping-pong game, it’s quite obvious that the stocks will keep oscillating back and forth.
 But does the value or fundamentals of the companies change with a 2-5% to and fro stock market movements?

 If we go by the literal meaning of investing, it means to put money, effort, time, etc. into something to make a profit or get an advantage.
 And such investments can be in education/knowledge, financial assets, real estate, commodities, etc. Just like investments are not restricted to the financial world, gambling is not confined to casinos or betting in sports such as cricket, horserace or football.

 While advising many clients on their investments, we encountered many investors who are otherwise successful in their respective fields, but not a great stock market investor.
-On having a candid conversation with them, the correlation between an investor’s behaviour and the stock market fluctuations started getting unfolded.
+On having a candid conversation with them, the correlation between an investor’s behaviour and the stock market India fluctuations started getting unfolded.
 These investors were in smiles when the stocks were going up but could not help themselves from fretting over a minor downhill in the market price.
 If only they could think rationally and see it as an opportunity to built a stack of amazing stocks, they would be telling their triumph tales rather than investing woes.

 Are you an investor or a gambler?